Dhi13man/3Dimensional-Electrostatics-Simulation/README.md

 # Repository Folder Contents:
 **1. CoulombsLaw.m:** The main MATLAB script containing all the utility and backend functions to make the Simulation work.
 Functions are explained above in detail.\
+**2. CoulombsLaw.pptx** Presentation prepared for the purpose of this project.
+Theoretical concepts explained from Ground Zero.
-**2. EMFT_Project.prj:** Contains the project structure information.
+**3. EMFT_Project.prj:** Contains the project structure information.
 Can be ignored entirely during application.\
-**3. examples folder:** Contains example images of the things the script can accomplish.\
+**4. examples folder:** Contains example images of the things the script can accomplish.\
-**4. resources folder:** Contains the Project resources.
+**5. resources folder:** Contains the Project resources.
 Do not modify without expertise.\
-**5. README.md:** This Github Repository information file.\
+**6. README.md:** This Github Repository information file.\
-**6. LICENSE:** BSD 3 License information that governs the Software.
+**7. LICENSE:** BSD 3 License information that governs the Software.
 Do not modify.

 ----